elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 #=> executed block
 ```

-`yield` will return the value of the block like any other method execution.
+`yield` will return the value of the block, just like any other method execution.

 ```ruby
 def another_method